estark37/estark37.github.io/_posts/2021-04-28-the-fundamental-laws-of-private-information-retrieval.md

 several fundamental laws of PIR, and I think I better understand now what various design choices can or cannot buy you in a PIR scheme.

-### Law of PIR #1: Information theoretically secure PIR cannot be more efficient than sending the whole database.
+### Law of PIR #1: Information theoretically secure single-server PIR cannot be more efficient than sending the whole database.

 The first law of PIR is that if you want information theoretical security and you want efficiency, then you must have more than one server.
 And there seem to